rasmusab/officialcocktails/officialcocktails.com/content/cocktails/negroni.md

 - Serve the Negroni in a chilled rocks or old-fashioned glass with a large ice cube, and garnish with an orange peel twist.
 - Try experimenting with different gins or vermouths to create a unique twist on the classic Negroni recipe.

-## Alcohol-free alternative to a Negroni
+## Alcohol-free alternative to the Negroni

 There are many alcohol-free alternatives to the classic Negroni cocktail that you can try, such as: